mflatt/not-a-box/README.txt

  * The Racket and Chez numeric systems likely differ in some ways, and I don't know how much work that will be.

+ * For futures, Chez exposes OS-level threads with limited safety guarantees.
+An implementation of futures can probably take advantage of threads with thread-unsafe primitives wrapped to divert to a barrier when called in a future.

  * Ephemerons probably require support from Chez, but I haven't investigated enough to be sure.